matthew-z/R-net/README.md

 **Usage**

 ```
-python main.py --batch_size 32
+python main.py --batch_size 128

 ```

 **Current Problems**

-Char-Level embedding with RNN is too slow, so I removed it from my implementation.
+Char-Level embedding with RNN is too slow and requires much GPU memory, so I removed it from my implementation.
 I plan to try using CNN to do char-level embedding.